-We recommend using a dedicated strategic planning software, like Cascade Strategy, that has been specifically developed to help organizations track their strategic plan progress.
+If you decide to track your strategic planning progress with a software, we recommend using a dedicated strategic planning software, like Cascade Strategy, that has been specifically developed for this purpose.
 With various features such as task management, GANTT charts, and various metric functions, you can quickly see where you’re meeting or exceeding goals and where you might be falling short.

-In addition to monitoring your plan regularly, quarterly strategy reviews (half-day or full-day sessions with the leadership team) are a great way to make adjustments to your strategy so that you can maximize what is working and address any areas of weakness throughout the year.
+In addition to monitoring your plan regularly, it is important to continually develop your leadership team's skills in critical areas such as project management, values and behavior alignment, change management, and communication.
+Additionally quarterly strategy reviews are a great way to make adjustments to your strategy on an ongoing basis so that you can maximize what is working and address any areas of weakness throughout the year.

 Within our three levels of strategy implementation programs, our strategic planning facilitators work with teams to strengthen their leadership skills and capacities so that they are better equipped to execute their strategic plans.